Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Abstract

 \section{Abstract}

 Color codes are topological stabilizer codes with unusual transversality properties.
-Here I show that their group of transversal gates only depends on the spatial dimension, not the local geometry.
-I also introduce a generalized, gauge version of color codes.
+Here I show that their group of transversal gates is optimal and only depends on the spatial dimension, not the local geometry.
+I also introduce a generalized, subsystem version of color codes.
 In 3D they allow the transversal implementation of a universal set of gates by \emph{gauge fixing}, while error-dectecting measurements involve only 4 or 6 qubits.